 EH: I have been the President of the Board of Education in Kansas City, Kansas a couple years ago and I realize that I did have bias in this particular area.
 And it was such a rude awakening!
 But I immediately addressed that.
 I took care of my internal issues and began to explore areas within me that I could say, “OK I have got to blast this.
 I have got to move forward because our children are at stake.”
 Yes.
 And so we were able to get through that and move forward and good things came from it.

 MOH: Yes that’s fabulous.
 That’s a great example because it’s not only about our own potential, it can get in the way of our organizations if we are not aware of it and we’re communicating unconsciously that bias and behaving in a biased way.
 And then also like you said it impacts the communities and the organizations that we serve and our clients.
-It is helpful to remember our vision and the impact of not addressing bias.
-So thanks so much for joining me this morning to explore how to unlock all potential through breaking free from bias.
+It is helpful to remember our vision and the impact, including financial, of not addressing bias.* So thanks so much for joining me this morning to explore how to unlock all potential through breaking free from bias.

 EH: My pleasure.